neilgee/genesischild/readme.md

 This is a basic starter **Genesis Child Theme** to be used with the **Genesis Framework** on **WordPress**.

-This Genesis child theme is declaring support for HTML5, it is responsive and has a number of widgets.
+This Genesis child theme is declaring support for HTML5, it is responsive and has a number of widgets areas.

-**Widgetised Areas**
+###Widgetised Areas
 - The theme contains the following widgets
 * Pre-Header Left
 * Pre-Header Right widgetised areas